swcarpentry/website/_posts/2018/02/2018-02-28-lesson-infrastructure-subcommittee.md

 and drop our Windows installer.
-This should simplify our installation instructions and provide a better experience for our learners during the workshop.
+This should simplify our installation instructions and provide a better experience for our learners during workshops.
-All the details of this changes are covered in [this document](https://github.com/carpentries/lesson-infrastructure/blob/master/liep/001-git-for-windows-nano.md) which summarises many pull requests and issues over the last 6 months.
+All the details of these changes are covered in [this document](https://github.com/carpentries/lesson-infrastructure/blob/master/liep/001-git-for-windows-nano.md) which summarises many pull requests and issues over the last 6 months.

 ## Workshop Installation Instructions